juancsherrera/organic_dairy_producers/README.md

 This code imports all connections.
 In this database every single producer is connected to another one.
 In the code I filter this to include only those producers connected with other ones within 50 miles around them or less.

-WARNING: Takes some time to run, you can skip this chunk and load the data (eval = T if you want to run it)
+Warning: Takes quite some time to run.

 ``` r
 ##Load Network